-11 KNOWLEDGE GAPS AND LIMITATIONS
+12 KNOWLEDGE GAPS AND LIMITATIONS

-The mandatory contents of an Environmental Impact Report are stipulated in Regulation 31 of the EIA Regulations (2010) (Government Notice No. R54313).
+The mandatory contents of an Environmental Impact Report are stipulated in Regulation 31 of the EIA Regulations (2010) (Government Notice No. R5438).
 In terms of Regulation 31(2)(m) of the EIA Regulations (2010) (Government Notice No. R543) an account of any assumptions, uncertainties and gaps in knowledge that were taken into account in the preparation of the Environmental Impact Report must be provided.
-Although care has been taken to ensure that the contents of the Environmental Impact Report considers all aspects of the proposed project and the anticipated impacts which may result from the implementation, certain knowledge gaps and limitations have been identified.
+Although care has been taken to ensure that the contents of the Environmental Impacts which may result from the implementation, certain knowledge gaps and limitations have been identified.